Warid Bangladesh: Marketing

 Warid presented prepaid and postpaid plans branded as zem and zahi.
 Derived from an Arabic word meaning fun, zem caters the needs of pay-as-you-go customers.
 Likewise, zahi means royal and is an array of postpaid tariff plans.

 Warid had ten business centres around the country located at key locations.
 These centers were controlled and operated by Warid.

 It had another 120 franchises across Bangladesh, which was further backed up by a chain of sub-franchises, affinity partners & distributors.

 Acquisition

 In 2010, Warid Telecom sold a majority 70% stake in the company to India's Bharti Airtel Limited for US$300 million.
-The Bangladesh Telecommunication Regulatory Commission approved the deal on Jan 4, 2010.
+The Bangladesh Telecommunication Regulatory Commission approved the deal on January 4, 2010.

-Bharti Airtel Limited took management control of the company and its board, and rebranded the company's services under its own Airtel brand on December 20, 2010.
+Bharti Airtel Limited took management control of the company and its board, and rebranded the company's services under its own Airtel brand in December 2010.

 In March 2013, Warid Telecom sold its remaining 30% shares to Bharti Airtel's Singapore-based concern Bharti Airtel Holdings Pte Limited.